audreybirl/angularworkshop1/README.md

-# Project Test 1
+# AngularJs: Up & Running Workshop - Part 1
-AngularJs -> Workshop Part I

-## Project Test 1 - AngularJS boiler plate
+### AngularJS boiler plate

 This project includes the use of following  <br>
 	 * Node <br>